jmagar/piper/cline_docs/productContext.md

   - Enable/disable servers with toggle switches
   - Delete servers with confirmation dialogs
   - Save all configuration changes to persist settings
+- **Rules Management**: Users can create and manage reusable prompt snippets called "Rules":
+  - Browse existing rules with search and pagination
+  - Create new rules with name, description, and prompt content
+  - Edit existing rules with pre-populated forms
+  - Delete rules with confirmation dialogs
+  - View individual rule details with "more rules" suggestions
+  - Future: @mention rules in conversations for prompt injection
 - Chat messages and session details are saved to a PostgreSQL database.
 - The application handles user authentication through Authelia 2FA integration.
 - API calls are made from the frontend (Next.js client-side components) to backend Next.js API routes to perform actions such as creating chats, sending messages, managing MCP servers, and fetching data.